Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A statement of your interest in the position and the company

-Here’s an example of how to write a resume:
+Here is an example of how to write a resume:

 Dear [Hiring Manager’s Name]

-I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced person in your field I am confident that I will make a perfect fit for this position.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and knowledgeable [Your field] I think I’d make the ideal choice to be considered for this job.

-Thank you for taking a look at my application.
-I look forward to getting in touch with you.
+Thank you for taking the time to consider my application.
+I am looking forward getting in touch with you.

 Sincerely,